juniinacio/RaspberryPi-PoSh/docs/help/Install-LibreELEC.md

 ```powershell
 PS /> Install-LibreELEC -SDDevicePath '/dev/loop0' -FilePath '/home/ubuntu/Downloads/LibreELEC-RPi2.arm-7.0.2.tar'
 ```
-This example shows how to install LibreELEC using loopback devices.
-Notice that before executing the cmdlet we have manually attached a disk image to the loopback device /dev/loop0.
+This example shows how to install LibreELEC using a loopback device.
+Notice that before executing the cmdlet, you will have to manually attach the disk image to the loopback device and afterwards execute the cmdlets indicating the loopback device you have attached the disk image.
+In this example we have attached the disk image to /dev/loop0.